Template syntax

 Text expressions

-The simplest form of expressions are placed inside curly brackets:
+The simplest form of expressions is placed inside curly brackets:

 <span>Text: { text }</span>

-The brackets are replaced with the value of the text property from the corresponding component instance.
-The value will be updated on the client side whenever the text property changes.
+In this example, the brackets are replaced with the value of the text property from the corresponding component instance.
+This value will update on the client side whenever the text property changes, allowing for dynamic content rendering.

 HTML expressions